Compare quotes from leading insurers

 How much coverage do I need?

-You need $1 million in commercial general liability coverage, per occurrence and in aggregate.
-This means that each claim must be covered up to $1 million (per occurrence), and up to $1 million each policy year (in aggregate).
+You need USD $1 million in commercial general liability coverage, per occurrence and in aggregate.
+This means that each claim must be covered up to USD $1 million (per occurrence), and up to USD $1 million each policy year (in aggregate).
+Our policy fulfills this requirement.

-$1 million coverage is a fairly standard amount that is seen quite often when selling to large platforms, or large retail groups.
+USD $1 million coverage is a fairly standard amount that is seen quite often when selling to large online platforms, or large retail groups.

 Do I have to add Amazon as an additional insured?